 The fee for the Arizona Dental Jurisprudence Examination is $300 for Dentists and $100 for Dental Hygienists.

 Dentists who have completely withdrawn from practice of dentistry, Dental Hygienists and Denturists who are 65 years or older may apply for a retired license.
-Dentists must relinquish their DEA Registration.
+Dentists must relinquish their DEA Certificate of Registration.
 Continuing education requirements are reduced and the triennial renewal fee is $15.
 Licensees with a medical disability who have completely withdrawn from practice may apply for a disabled license with the triennial fee of $15.
 A retired or disabled licensee may still perform volunteer services in Board approved charitable organizations.

 Dentists are required to report any theft or loss of controlled substances to the Board of Dental Examiners, the Drug Enforcement Agency and local law enforcement.